 - Content curation shines a spotlight on great content: This helps your audience find “hidden gems” that they may not have otherwise seen.

-For example, I recently sent out a newsletter that linked to my favorite pieces of comprehensive content:
+For example, some time ago I sent out a newsletter that linked to my favorite pieces of comprehensive content:

 Some of these posts were old.
 Others were new.
 The idea here wasn’t to send my readers all new stuff.
 Instead, my goal was to curate GREAT examples of content that covers a specific topic.